France–Togo relations: Independence

-Post Independence
+Since independence

 Immediately after obtaining independence, Togo came under the French sphere of influence known as Françafrique.
 In January 1963, Olympio was assassinated in a coup d'état.
 That same year, France and Togo signed a mutual defense agreement.
 Under the pact French military intervention is authorized in the event of aggression from another country.
 In November 1963, Togolese President Nicolas Grunitzky paid a state visit to France and met with President Charles de Gaulle.

 In September 1986, Togolese President Gnassingbé Eyadéma appealed for help from the French government due to an impending coup d'état when some 50 armed men tried to take over his government.
-France sent 150 French parachutists which were flown in from a French military base in Bangui, Central African Republic.
-A French mine sweeper and four jet fighters were also sent to Togo.
+France sent 150 French paratroopers which were flown in from a French military base in Bangui, Central African Republic.
+A French minesweeper and four jet fighters were also sent to Togo.
 Togo had charged that the raiders came from neighboring Ghana.
 President Gnassingbé Eyadéma remained in power until February 2005.

-In 1993, France, along with Germany and the United States suspend aid to press for democratic reforms in Togo.
+In 1993, France, along with Germany and the United States suspended aid to press for democratic reforms in Togo.
 In July 1999, French President Jacques Chirac paid a visit to Togo.
 During his visit, he met with President Eyadéma and promoted trade, development and democracy in the country.
 In May 2005, Faure Gnassingbé succeeded his father as President of Togo.

 In October 2016, French Prime Minister Manuel Valls paid a visit to Togo to support democratic change and strengthen trade ties between both nations.
 In April 2021, Togolese President Faure Gnassingbé paid a visit to France and met with President Emmanuel Macron.